José M. Cabanillas: World War II

-In 1942, upon the outbreak of World War II, he was assigned executive officer of the USS Texas (BB-35).
+In June 1942, after the outbreak of World War II, he was assigned as Navigator of the USS Texas (BB-35), and later promoted to Executive Officer in December, 1943.
 The USS Texas was the oldest remaining dreadnought, and was one of only two remaining ships to have served in both world wars at that time.
-On November 8, the Texas participated in the invasion of North Africa. by destroying an ammunition dump near Port Lyautey.
+On November 8 1942 the Texas participated in the invasion of North Africa by destroying an ammunition dump near Port Lyautey.

+He was promoted to the rank of captain in July 1943 while serving as Executive Officer.

-Cabanillas also participated in the invasion of Normandy on D-day, as the Texas provided gunfire support to the Ranger assault on Point du Hoc and subsequent targets on Omaha Beach and further inland.
+Cabanillas also participated in the invasion of Normandy on D-day, as the Texas provided gunfire support to the Ranger assault on Point du Hoc and targets on Omaha Beach.
+During subsequent days, Texas provided fire support as troops moved further inland, at one point flooding torpedo blisters to increase the list of the ship and increase the range of the main battery.